 5. Paste the links under the column Google Form link on your spreadsheet.

-This way, you can create multiple unique links of your Google forms.
+This way, you can create multiple unique links to your Google forms.

-And now, since you have to create QR Codes of Google Forms, the next step is to create QR Codes.
+And now, since you have to get QR Codes for Google Forms, the next step is to create QR Codes.